The Basics: Overview

 Most people have back pain at some point in their lives.
 It’s one of the most common reasons people visit the doctor or nurse.
-People are more likely to experience back pain as they get older.
+You are more likely to experience back pain as you get older.

-- Have poor posture (don’t stand and sit up straight)
+- Have poor posture (don’t stand straight and sit up straight)

 - Aren’t physically active